Tankske/courseraGettingAndCleaning/Codebook.md

 This document describes:
 - the variables,
-- the data, and
+- the data,
-- any transformations or work performed to clean up the data.
+- any transformations or work performed to clean up the data, and
+- the result.

 ---